things-to-do

 3. Walk into the Gorge

-From the gorge floor, looking up at the bridge and the town perched on the cliffs above is genuinely awe-inspiring.
-The scale becomes apparent only when you're down there.
+From down there, looking up at the bridge and the town perched on the cliffs above is something else entirely.
+The scale only makes sense when you're at the bottom.

 El Tajo Gorge Hike

-moderateDescend into the gorge for dramatic views looking up at Ronda and the Puente Nuevo.
-Old mills and river at the bottom.
+moderateDescend into the gorge past old flour mills for views looking up at Ronda and the Puente Nuevo.

-Ronda has two other historic bridges spanning the gorge, often overlooked by visitors focused on the Puente Nuevo.
-The Puente Viejo (Old Bridge) and the Puente Arabe (Arab Bridge) are smaller but atmospheric, offering different perspectives on the gorge.
+The Puente Viejo (Old Bridge) and the Puente Árabe (Arab Bridge) are smaller and quieter, offering different perspectives on the gorge without the crowds.

 5. Explore the Moorish Quarter

-La Ciudad is Ronda's ancient Moorish quarter, a maze of narrow streets, whitewashed houses, and hidden plazas.
-This was the heart of Islamic Ronda for 700 years, and the medieval atmosphere survives.
+La Ciudad is Ronda's ancient Moorish heart, a maze of narrow streets, whitewashed houses, and hidden plazas.
+This was Islamic Ronda for 700 years, and you can feel it.

 Wander without a map.